Shelter for Domestic Violence Survivors

 Confidential Shelter for Domestic Violence Survivors

-Our mission is to ensure the safety of survivors of intimate partner violence by providing safe shelter, counseling, case management, education, and basic necessities like food, clothing, personal care items and transportation.
+Our goal is to ensure the safety of survivors who are fleeing violence from an intimate partner by providing safe shelter, counseling, case management, education, and basic necessities like food, clothing, personal care items, and transportation.

 You and your children may need a temporary safe place away from your partner’s emotional abuse or violence.
 For many survivors, the shelter is a place to rest, sort out feelings, decide what is next, and get information and support to make changes.